nf-core/pathogensurveillance/docs/output.md

   - `downloaded/`
     - `<sample_id>.tsv`: The metadata for references selected for download
   - `selected/`
-    - `<report group>_mapping_references.tsv`: The IDs of references used to align reads to during variant calling
+    - `<report ID>_mapping_references.tsv`: The IDs of references used to align reads to during variant calling
-    - `<report group>_core_references.tsv`: The IDs of references used to provide context in core gene phylogenies
+    - `<report ID>_core_references.tsv`: The IDs of references used to provide context in core gene phylogenies
-    - `<report group>_busco_references.tsv`: The IDs of references used to provide context in BUSCO gene phylogenies
+    - `<report ID>_busco_references.tsv`: The IDs of references used to provide context in BUSCO gene phylogenies
   - `indexes/`
     - `bwa/`
       - `<Refernce ID>_bwa`: Index files used to align reads to references with `bwa mem`